6 reasons why it seems like your Seresto® collar isn’t working

 You can be confident you have bought a genuine Seresto collar when you purchase from your vet or one of our official retailers.

-Watch this video to find out how to spot a fake Seresto collar.
-If you’re concerned you have a counterfeit product, read our guide.
+If you’re concerned you have a counterfeit product or want to know how to spot fake product, read our guide.

 2. Your pet has only just started wearing the Seresto collar